Fixed or Adjustable?

 Most ARMs today are actually hybrids, with a low, fixed-rate introductory period followed by a rate that can adjust yearly based on its financial index.
 Some of the most popular ones are 3/1 ARM, 5/1 ARM, 7/1 ARM, and even 10/1 ARM, with three, five, seven, and 10-year fixed introductory periods, respectively.
 Most ARMs currently offered have long amortization periods, usually 30 years.

-- It’s a 5/1 ARM with a 3/2/6 cap with the interest rate determined by the LIBOR plus 2%
+- 5/1 ARM with a 3/2/6 cap with the interest rate determined by the LIBOR plus 2%

-- This is an adjustable rate mortgage with a fixed rate for 5 years followed by a rate adjustment every 1 year.
+This is an adjustable-rate mortgage with a fixed rate for 5 years followed by a rate adjustment every 1 year.
 That very first adjustment is capped at 3%, later adjustments are restricted to a change of 2% or less per adjustment, and the lifetime interest rate cap for this loan is 6% over your initial rate, never more.
 This loan has a margin of 2%, meaning 2% is added to the base index, the LIBOR rate, to come up with your newly adjusted interest rate.
-See, not so hard.